In this article, I describe how you can combine linocut with clay to make reliefs.

 The first books were printed with woodcuts in the 15th century.
 Nowadays we use lino instead of wood.
 The effect is almost the same, but the main advantage of lino compared to wood is that you are not bothered by the wood grain.

-If you want to use an image more often on your ceramics, a linocut is a good method.
+If you want to use an image more often on your ceramics, a linocut is a suitable method.
 With underglaze, you can print on the clay.

 An excellent explanation of how to do this can be found on the Ceramic Arts Network website: